mikepenzin/timeago-simple/README.md

 timeago-simple: Please check date and time format!
 Unable to parse the date & time: zcbdsdewea

-timeago-simple: Looks like it's more relevant case for timeago.simple

 -->

 ```

 ## Tests

   `npm run cover`